-collaborate with students, families, and communities to establish, - maintain, and communicate standards for student behavior? - understand the underlying cause of student behavior, including developmental an individual needs, and utilize that knowledge in support of positive classroom conduct? - work proactively to prevent and respond quickly to minimize behavioral issues? - understand and respond to inappropriate behaviors in and efficient, fair, and equitable way?
+collaborate with students, families, and communities to establish, - maintain, and communicate standards for student behavior? - understand the underlying cause of student behavior, including developmental an individual needs, and utilize that knowledge in support of positive classroom conduct? - work proactively to prevent and respond quickly to minimize understand and respond to inappropriate behaviors in and behavioral issues? - help all students learn to take responsibility for their own efficient, fair, and equitable way? behavior and actions?